 While not required, it is strongly recommended that interested applicants submit an informal Letter of Intent.
-The main purposes of the Letter of Intent are to initiate dialogue with the Continuing Education Committee (CEC) and to facilitate preparation of the Proposal.
-The CEC will respond to the Letter of Intent, informing the applicant of potential shortcomings and additional requirements.
+The main purposes of the Letter of Intent are to initiate dialogue with the Education Committee (EC) and to facilitate preparation of the Proposal.
+The EC will respond to the Letter of Intent, informing the applicant of potential shortcomings and additional requirements.
 This letter should contain as much information as possible, but at least the following:

 - 1. Title, date and place of proposed activity - 2.
 Names and contact information of the organizers - 3.
 A brief description of the event and a statement of how this benefits the crystallographic community - 4.
-A rough estimate of the expected number of participants - 5.
-A rough outline of a budget showing projected income and expenses
+A rough estimate of the expected number of participants of the proposed school.